awsdocs/amazon-ec2-user-guide/doc_source/using-instance-addressing.md

 ### Determining Your Public, Private, and Elastic IP Addresses<a name="using-instance-addressing-common"></a>

 You can use the Amazon EC2 console to determine the private IPv4 addresses, public IPv4 addresses, and Elastic IP addresses of your instances\.
 You can also determine the public IPv4 and private IPv4 addresses of your instance from within your instance by using instance metadata\.
-For more information, see [Instance Metadata and User Data](ec2-instance-metadata.md)\.
+For more information, see [Instance metadata and user data](ec2-instance-metadata.md)\.

 **To determine your instance's private IPv4 addresses using the console**